Lori Pieper, OSF

 I am also a graduate of the Act One: Writing for Hollywood program, which trains Christians to be screenwriters.
 I have written several screenplays, including The Marquise, based on the novella of the same name by George Sand, and Aurora, based on the story of Sleeping Beauty.

 I was professed in the Secular Franciscan Order in 1991, and now belong to St. Barnabas Fraternity in the Bronx.
 In July 2006 I was appointed a member of the International Commission of the Order charged with overseeing the celebration of the 8th Centenary of St. Elizabeth Of Hungary (1207-1231), the patroness of the SFO.
 My dissertation on St. Elizabeth was published by the TOR friars in Loreto, PA as St. Elizabeth of Hungary: The Voice of a Medieval Woman and Franciscan Penitent in the Sources for her Life.
-I have also published a short biography of Elizabeth called The Greatest of These is Love: The Life of St. Elizabeth of Hungary (New York: Tau Cross Books and Media, 2007), and a documentary on her called A Woman for Our Time: St. Elizabeth of Hungary, which came out in 2011.
-I am now preparing more of Pope John Paul I’s writings for publication during the Year of Faith; the volume is called A Passionate Adventure: Living the Catholic Faith Today.
+I have also published a short biography of Elizabeth called The Greatest of These is Love: The Life of St. Elizabeth of Hungary (New York: Tau Cross Books and Media, 2007, 2nd ed.
+2013), and a documentary on her called A Woman for Our Time: St. Elizabeth of Hungary, which came out in 2011.
+In 2013 I published some of John Paul I’s writings for the Year of Faith; the volume is called A Passionate Adventure: Living the Catholic Faith Today.

 My e-mail address:firstname.lastname@example.org